reconcilerio/runtime/README.md

 #### ForEach

-A [`ForEach`](https://pkg.go.dev/reconciler.io/runtime/reconcilers#ForEach) calls the reconciler for each item returned from Items.
+A [`ForEach`](https://pkg.go.dev/reconciler.io/runtime/reconcilers#ForEach) calls the reconciler for each item returned from `Item`s.
 A cursor marks the item being reconciled.
 The current cursor can be retrieved with [`CursorStasher`](https://pkg.go.dev/reconciler.io/runtime/reconcilers#CursorStasher).

 Nested iteration is allowed so long as the types being iterated over contain unique names.
 Otherwise the stash keys will collide.
 For testing the nested reconciler outside the scope of the loop, use the CursorStasher's Key method to lookup the StashKey, do not expect the StashKey to be stable between releases.

 **Example:**

-A ForEach can be used to interact with each volume mount on a pod.
+A `ForEach` can be used to interact with each volume mount on a pod.

 ```go
 func VolumeMountReconciler() *reconcilers.SubReconciler[*corev1.Pod] {